 Examines and analyzes how societies, communities, and smaller groups are organized and maintained and, most importantly, how they affect human behavior.
 Students examine how societal elements such as class, culture, race, gender, family, medicine, business, technology, education, religion, and government affect their lives.
 Emphasis on deepening students' understanding of both their own experiences and the complexity of social phenomena in contemporary America society.

 Centers on the physical characteristics of the countries: location, climate, topography, products and resources, population, and trade.
 Skills in map analysis and interpretation of climate data are featured.

 Provides at-risk students with the skills needed to experience greater success both in school, in life and in the workplace.
 Emphasis on helping students build a positive self-image by learning to accept responsibility for their actions, understanding the effect their actions will have on others, and learning to build positive relationships based on effective communication.
-PR level is offered through Child Study Team.
+Available through the Child Study Team.